- 13 Jul 2022

 We now have two great options to choose from to ensure you are able to provide accurately translated pages to your users and Attendees.

 Our Data Dictionary feature can be utilized to override inaccurately translated button labels and static text on your Event pages.
 We also support multi-language Events with this feature.
 When setting up Data Data Dictionary Entries, you can specify different overrides with different languages of the same button label or static text.
 For information on configuring the Data Dictionary, please refer to this page.

 As of March 2022, our Static Translations feature is now in Beta!
 Similar to the functionality of the Data Dictionary override capability, we now have a solution which allows an Event Planner to override or simply write their own Translations in place of Google Translate's auto-translation.
 The feature supports multi-language events as well!

 - Use our Candy Shop to install or upgrade to Blackthorn Events 3.56 or above.

-- Beta opt-in (please reach out to our Support team to submit a request).
+- Beta opt-in (please reach out to Blackthorn Support to submit a request).

 - Review Base Package documentation to learn about our new Translations object in Salesforce.

-Upgrade Translation Layouts, which will deploy all the supported fields to the Translations page layout.
+- Click Upgrade Translation Layouts, which will deploy all the supported fields to the Translation page layout.